-Demonstrating the difference that Family Nurse Partnership (FNP) makes to clients and communities is an important aspect of the work of the FNP National Unit.
+Demonstrating the difference that Family Nurse Partnership (FNP) makes is an important aspect of the work of the FNP National Unit.

 The FNP information system is key to this.

 Family nurses regularly monitor the health and wellbeing of the young parents and babies they work with, and they record every interaction they have with them.
-All this data is uploaded to the FNP information system, giving us a rich and detailed picture of the progress our clients are making individually, locally and nationally.
+All this data is input into the FNP information system, giving us a rich and detailed picture of the progress our clients are making individually, locally and nationally.

 FNP teams can see up-to-date information about all of their clients on a localised dashboard, which enables them - and local service providers and commissioners - to make strategic decisions about service planning and commissioning.